Saskatchewan Highway 376

-Highway 376 is a highway in the Canadian province of Saskatchewan.
+Highway 376 is a provincial highway in the Canadian province of Saskatchewan.
 It runs from Highway 14 near Asquith to Highway 324.
-Highway 376 is about 121 km long.
-Highway 376 passes through the villages of Maymont, and Richard.
+It is about 121 km long.
+The highway passes through the communities of Maymont, Sonningdale, and Richard.
 It also provides access to Eagle Creek Regional Park and Glenburn Regional Park.

-The highway is paved between Highways 14 and 40 and gravel north of Highway 40.
+Highway 376 is paved between Highways 14 and 40 and gravel north of Highway 40.
+It crosses the North Saskatchewan River south of Maymont via the Maymont Bridge.
+In 2024–25, the old timber bridge that crossed Eagle Creek west of Asquith was replaced with a concrete one at a cost of $2.5 million.